werty1001/bemgo/README.md

 # App's config
 All the basic settings are stored in a single file **app/config.js**, this approach allows you to use the same builder for different projects and configure each application individually.

-> The default settings will be used, if there is no config.js
+> If there is no config.js, then the default settings will be used, after any changes in the configuration, you need to restart the development mode!

 ### Default settings:
 ```js